 - 35% are between 25 and 34

-- to check out what products their favorite influencers are talking about.
+- Check out what products their favorite influencers are talking about.

-Many Instagram users rely on other’s opinions to guide their purchase decisions (P.S.
-That is social proof).
-If your target audience is between 18 and 35, you are probably ready to get started with Instagram social selling.
+Many Instagram users rely on others' opinions to guide their purchase decisions.
+If your target audience is between 18 and 35, you are ready to get started with Instagram social selling.

 Rather than trying to move shoppers from Instagram to your eCommerce site, bring your eCommerce site to Instagram!

 Having a 'business account' for your brand online can bring many views to your products when you integrate Shopify and Instagram.